 Such premises must not operate until approval has been granted.

-If you are uncertain whether your business needs to be approved contact us..
+If you are uncertain whether your business needs to be approved, please contact us for advice.

 The main purpose of the registration process is to let us know: